kammitama5/kammitama5.github.io/_posts/2022-01-19-Wednesday-January-19th.md

 independence, but we at the local level were taught to be admininstrators and delegate to a higher power, which means that we have had to unlearn systematically how to designate and begin to redesign our own systems.
 - So anyways, I left with my friend fairly frustrated, because the persons at the libraries basically told us that even though this library was specifically for local heritage information, it couldn't be of much help and that we should "use Google" within the library (again; the delegation to an outside entity).
+I kid you not; we were literally sitting with our phones, in a library, Googling things and trying to navigate their database that struggled to make a connection between the person's first and last name, or where they primarily worked (and every single person who has been trained in lighting designer knew this individual, or had been trained by them or someone who trained with them in some capacity).
 And I began to think about knowledge discovery systems, because even the information and databases that we do have locally don't find structure or meaning between the entities of the data that *do* exist within the databases.
 So that's something I think that would really be of value locally.
 - Furthermore, there's a real divide between the technical and the Arts in my country, which is something I've always struggled with.
 The intersection of